Charged Complexity and the Thermofield Double State: Introduction

 Quantum computational complexity provides an estimate of the difficulty of constructing quantum states for the purpose of performing quantum computations \cite{Aaronson:2016vto,nielsen2002quantum}.
-Traditionally, complexity is defined for spin/qubit chains, equipped with some universal set of unitary gates chosen such that each gate acts only on a small number of spins/qubits.
-Appropriately chosen sequences of these gates, \ie circuits, should be able to reproduce, to a given precision, arbitrary target states of the spin/qubit chain, starting from a simple unentangled reference state.
-The complexity of a target state is then defined as the minimal number of gates required for such a circuit.
+Traditionally, complexity is defined for spin/qubit chains, using a universal set of unitary gates chosen such that each gate acts only on a small number of spins/qubits.
+Appropriately chosen sequences of these gates, \ie circuits, are able to reproduce, to a given precision, arbitrary target states of the spin/qubit chain, starting from a simple unentangled reference state.
+The complexity of a given target state is then defined as the minimal number of gates required for such a circuit.
 The problem of finding the shortest circuits is challenging if one naively attempts an exhaustive check of all possible circuits.
-An alternative geometric approach, proposed by Nielsen, translates the problem of finding the minimal circuit to a problem of finding geodesics in the manifold of unitaries equipped with the metric that naturally arises from the algebra on its tangent space \cite{nielsen2005geometric,Nielsen1133,dowling2006geometry}.
+An alternative geometric approach, proposed by Nielsen, translates the problem of finding the minimal circuits to a geometric problem of finding geodesics in the manifold of unitaries equipped with the metric that naturally arises from the algebra on its tangent space \cite{nielsen2005geometric,Nielsen1133,dowling2006geometry}.

-Outside the context of spin chains, some progress has been made in defining complexity for quantum field theories.
-The Nielsen approach was extended to Gaussian states of quantum field theories in \cite{QFT1}, where the authors studied the complexity of the vacuum state of a free scalar QFT, with extensions following for various classes of Gaussian states including fermions \cite{Khan:2018rzm,Hackl:2018ptj,Reynolds:2017jfs}, the thermofield double state of a free bosonic QFT \cite{TFD}, evolution following a quantum quench \cite{Camargo:2018eof} and mixed states \cite{Caceres:2019pgf}.
-These approaches have been compared to the results for analogous systems of complexity in holography at the phenomenological level and surprising similarities have been found.
-An alternative approach to complexity \cite{QFT2} uses the quantum information metric on the space of quantum states and yields similar results.
-Despite this progress, very little is known beyond the free theory regime, see however some progress in \cite{Bhattacharyya:2018bbv,Caputa:2018kdj,Caputa:2017yrh,Belin:2018bpg}.
+Nielsen's approach was extended to Gaussian states of quantum field theories (QFTs) in \cite{QFT1}, where the authors studied the complexity of the vacuum state of a free scalar QFT (see \cite{QFT2} for an alternative approach based on the Fubini-Study (FS) metric).
+Extensions for various classes of Gaussian states were also studied, see, \eg \cite{Khan:2018rzm,Hackl:2018ptj,Reynolds:2017jfs,TFD,Jiang:2018nzg,Camargo:2018eof,Jiang:2018gft,Caceres:2019pgf}.
+Despite this progress, little is known beyond the free field theory regime, see however some recent progress in \cite{Bhattacharyya:2018bbv,Caputa:2018kdj,Caputa:2017yrh,Belin:2018bpg}.